 Typically, things like creating or storing a Will, creating a Power of Attorney or conducting deceased estate administration will be charged as a one-off fee on top of annual payment to your public trustee.
 Hourly rates are also charged for any legal services and genealogy services.

 In administering a deceased estate Public Trustees will often take a cut of around 4.5% of the Estate’s value up to $200,000.
 In Queensland the Public Trustee offers Will making for free but around the country the price ranges from $300-$500.
-But fees and commission vary across independently operating Public Trustees.
+Fees and commissions vary across independently operating Public Trustees.

 The ongoing fees and commissions can mount up quickly and eat into your assets intended for loved ones.